-The manufacturing confidence indicator in Denmark edged up to -5 in March 2019 from -6 in the previous month, due to an improvement in both production expectations (17 from 16 in February) and new orders (-16 from -17).
-In addition, stocks of finished goods are seen falling (15 from 17).
-Business Confidence in Denmark averaged -1.19 Index Points from 2005 until 2019, reaching an all time high of 14 Index Points in September of 2006 and a record low of -33 Index Points in February of 2009.
+The manufacturing confidence indicator in Denmark rose to a six-month high of -2 in May 2019 from -3 in the previous month, due to an improvement in new order levels (-6 vs -15 in April) and stocks of finished goods (12 vs 7).
+Meantime, production expectations was unchanged (at 13).
+Business Confidence in Denmark averaged -1.21 Index Points from 2005 until 2019, reaching an all time high of 14 Index Points in September of 2006 and a record low of -33 Index Points in February of 2009.

 Business Confidence in Denmark is expected to be -8.00 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Business Confidence in Denmark to stand at -4.00 in 12 months time.
 In the long-term, the Denmark Business Confidence is projected to trend around -2.00 Index Points in 2020, according to our econometric models.